• Skip to primary navigation

 See more from me on fussy eaters here >

-Making My Chicken Bacon and Vegetable Soup Suitable for Baby Weaning
+Making My Chicken and Bacon Soup Suitable for Baby Weaning

 You’ll want to use no or low added salt chicken stock and hold back on adding salt to the cook.
-You will also need to remove any bacon from their serving if they are under 12 months old.
-To make this easier, cut the bacon into strips instead of dicing it.
+You will also need to fry the bacon in a separate pan near the end of the cook and then stir it through the soup once you have dished up baby’s.

 How to Serve to Babies & Toddlers